ziro7/Forward/README.md

 - Unittests - TODO : Need to update

 ToDo:
+- Remove the workexperience service and controller as they are not used.
+- Make the coding page pretty with a TODO page.
+- Maybe seed user database with an admin user and make add/remove/edit only valid for the user while view can be seen by all.
+- Add unit test for blazor frontend - incl. services.
+- Add unit test for API.
+- Add integration test. xUnit - Moq
 - Add a resource table to get rid of CA1303
 - Try to remove warnings about the confugure await.
-- Add integration test and test on API controller. xUnit - Moq
 - Add tips and tricks items
 - microservices and container
+- Consider adding the coding page and add the api part with the calculations.

 Out of scope:
 - Areas - Decided against using areas as it don't make much sense in my app at this point.
 It also mainly used in a project that have all of the MVC parts, where my frontend only have pages (views) and services (controllers) and backend only have controllers as the models are in the core solution.
-As i added ASP.Net Identity to enable login/logout functionality it was added in an area so technically it is included.
+As I added ASP.Net Identity to enable login/logout functionality it was added in an area so technically it is included.